My Love (Justin Timberlake song): Chart performance

 "My Love" was commercially successful in the United States.
 The single debuted at number 89 on September 23, 2006, on the Billboard Hot 100, prior to its physical release.
 From number five on November 11, 2006, it propelled to number one the following week.
-"My Love" became Timberlake's second consecutive number one hit on the Billboard Hot 100 from his Futuresex/Lovesounds album, becoming the first male artist since Usher in 2004 to have three or more consecutive number one hits from one album.
+"My Love" became Timberlake's second consecutive number one hit on the Billboard Hot 100 from his FutureSex/LoveSounds album, becoming the first male artist since Usher in 2004 to have three or more consecutive number one hits from one album.
 The single peaked at number one on the Hot 100 for three consecutive weeks.
 In addition to the Hot 100, "My Love" also reached number one on the following Billboard charts: Pop 100, Hot Dance Airplay and Top 40 mainstream charts, and has peaked at number three on the Rhythmic Top 40.
 Also, on the Hot R&B/Hip-Hop Songs, "My Love" peaked at number two to become Timberlake's most successful single on this chart.
 The song also charted on the Hot Dance Club Play and Hot Adult Top 40 Tracks charts, peaking at number 15 and number 29, respectively.
 "My Love" was certified Platinum by the RIAA on February 26, 2007, and has sold 2.5 million copies in the US as of February 2018.

-In the United Kingdom, "My Love" debuted at number 14 on the UK Singles Chart on November 12, 2006 (for the week ending date November 18, 2006), one week prior to its physical release, and ascended to its peak the following week at number 2 (having been beaten to the summit by Akon and Eminem's "Smack That"), to become Timberlake's fourth single to reach the runner up position on the British charts.
+In the United Kingdom, "My Love" debuted at number 14 on the UK Singles Chart on November 12, 2006 (for the week ending date November 18, 2006), one week prior to its physical release, and ascended to its peak the following week at number 2 (having been beaten to the summit by Akon and Eminem's "Smack That"; the reverse happened on the US chart), to become Timberlake's fourth single to reach the runner up position on the British charts.
 The digital download sales helped propel the single to number two on November 20, 2006.
 The song spent nineteen weeks within the top 75, retiring on March 24, 2007, spending four of those within the top ten.
 The single entered the top five in Germany, Switzerland, Sweden, and Finland, and entered the top ten in France and Austria.
 In Australia, "My Love" debuted and peaked at number four on the Australian ARIA singles chart on November 26, 2006, gaining the Highest Debut certification.
 It spent a total of twenty-four weeks on the chart.
 "My Love" was certified Gold by Australian Recording Industry Association (ARIA).
 In New Zealand, the single debuted at number 25 and eventually peaked at number one for five non-consecutive weeks, to become Timberlake's second number one single.